scalvert/playwright-mcp-server-test/docs/transports.md

 ## Next Steps

 - See the [Quick Start Guide](./quickstart.md) for basic setup
+- Learn about [Authentication](./authentication.md) for OAuth and token auth
 - Check the [API Reference](./api-reference.md) for config type details
 - Explore [Examples](../examples) for real-world configurations